 Pricing for Telstra's SIM-only business mobile plans begins at $39 a month for a basic 2GB of data and $1,000 worth of calls and tops out at $99 a month for 60GB of data plus unlimited calls and texts.
 Phone plan pricing varies depending on the particular handset, but the plans themselves range from $59 for 3GB of data up to $199 for 160GB.

 What additional services are offered?

 For larger businesses, Telstra offers a Mobile Device Management portal for tracking and configuring your employees' phone and tablet usage.
 This service is available on a 30-day trial, after which point it's charged on a monthly basis with pricing dependent on the number of licenses attached to your account.

 If you don’t want to manage the mobile side of your business yourself, Telstra also offers a range of managed services to take care of that for you.
 These include app management for controlling your employees' access to different mobile apps, service delivery management for assessing your company's mobile performance and fleet management for handling the hardware aspects of your company's mobile activities.

 Lastly, Telstra offers a catalogue of business mobile apps to complement its mobile plans.
-Among these are the cloud storage service Box, the expenses-tracking app Squirrel Street and the digital signature software DocuSign.
+Among these are many of Microsoft's business-oriented applications including Microsoft OneDrive, Microsoft Visio and Microsoft SharePoint.
 All apps can be distributed to your employees' devices through the Mobile Device Management portal, and Telstra provides consultation on the use of each app and how it can contribute to the growth of your business.